tstendara/OverStats/README.md

 $ npm install
 $ npm run start
 ```
-and then go to http://localhost:5000/ and you'll be greated with a preview using expo snack.
+and then go to http://localhost:5000/ and you'll be greeted with a preview using expo snack.

 This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.